 Russia’s narrative warfare tries to detonate more effects on rivals than rivals can do to Russia.
 In contrast to China’s single-Party narrative, Russia’s is fragmented and does not offer a better future.
 So instead of fantasizing a Putin version of Xi’s carefully arranged Chinese Dream, Russian narratives spew information to cultivate confusion.
 Why?

 Internally, Moscow does not have the control over its population that Beijing manages to exert.
 To split authoritarian hairs, Russia is more of a pseudo-democracy than China.
 Corruption complicates the flow of information.
-Putin’s targeting of individuals to influence via organized crime compares to Xi’s ”anti-corruption” probes that purge rivals and use syndicates in state-owned enterprises.
+Putin’s targeting of individuals to influence via organized crime compares to Xi’s ”anti-corruption” probes used to purge rivals and leverage syndicates in state-owned enterprises.
 With less state filtering of information and mass surveillance than in China, Russians can voice more discontent.
 In response, Russia’s “digital authoritarianism“ has become flexible to control a connected and engaged civil society.
 After anti-government protests in 2011, state-run information outlets joined the stream of non-attributed cyber attacks and troll & bot pollution.

 Externally, pro-Russia criminals exploit grievances of marginalized Russian speakers in former Soviet republics.
 Russophones residing in free states after the USSR’s demise are more vulnerable than China’s diaspora that fled the PRC’s rise.
 The Putin regime views territory from the Baltics to Georgia as breakaway states.
 From one extreme Eurasianist perspective, the rest of the Caucasus and Central Asian front is Russian space.
 That message loses purchase in the 80% of Russian territory east of the Urals, where only 25% of Russia’s population lives.
 Nordic states are resistant to Russian influence domestically but subject to Russian military activity in the Barents Sea.